 - 1 tsp Lemon Juice

-Bake for 40-45 minutes until the apples are tender and the pie has a nice brown crust.
-You can cover the edges with foil to prevent burning,
+- Bake for 40-45 minutes until the apples are tender and the pie has a nice brown crust. if you notice your edges browning faster than the rest of your pie, you can cover the edges with foil to prevent burning,

 - Take out and rest on a wire rack until cool.